 This model-based approach uses data from both the Behavioral Risk Factor Surveillance System (BRFSS) and the National Health Interview Survey (NHIS) (See Data Sources).
 These model-based estimates correct for potential non-coverage bias and nonresponse bias in the BRFSS, and reduce the variability in the estimates due to small sample sizes.
 For each time period, the same general methodology was applied to both counties and states.
-Methods and models used for the two older data periods 1997-1999 and 2000-2003 were given in Raghu et al., 2007 [View PDF - 548 KB]*.
+Methods and models used for the two older data periods 1997-1999 and 2000-2003 were given in Raghu et al., 2007 [PDF - 548 KB]*.
 The methodology was extended to incorporate households with cell phones only for the two newer data periods 2004-2007 and 2008-2010.
+Liu et al., 2019 [PDF] describes the updated methodology, the model details are given in Appendix [PDF - 546 KB].
 Since county and state level direct estimates from NHIS are not publicly available, they were accessed by running these models at the National Center for Health Statistics as part of our collaboration with center researchers.
 The health service area prevalence estimates were obtained by aggregating its component county prevalence estimates.
 The county level analysis is described below.

 For each outcome, the following landline telephone, cell phone only and non-telephone (estimated) prevalence rates are utilized from every available county, along with characteristics describing the county: